ElsonOtake/Vet-Clinic/README.md

 # Vet-Clinic

 > The initial data structure for a vet clinic uses a PostgreSQL relational database.
 Create a table to store animals' information, some data inserted into it, and queries performed.
-> Update and delete records using transactions and GROUP BY to answer analytical questions.
+Update and delete records using transactions and GROUP BY to answer analytical questions.
+Use primary & foreign keys mechanisms for joining tables.
+Query multiple tables.

 ## Built With